HinChou/Web-Scraper/README.md

 Using multiprocessing Module to Aggregate Information from Several Websites

 ### Questions
 * Why multiprocessing?
 Why threading?
-Differences between multiprocessing and threading.
+Differences between multiprocessing & threading.
 * What is the best way to build an "exe"(application) file by Python?
 (Tried "py2exe", "PyInstaller" and "cx-freeze".
 All have their own flaws if I imported many modules).

 ### Thoughts